Double-faced white dwarfs and the magnetic inhibition of convection: Convective instability criterion

+where we have omitted $\gamma\sim 1$ for simplicity.
+Now, with this modified Schwarzschild criterion, we can focus on the regions where the magnetic field shuts down convection entirely -- including mixing -- and not only the convective energy transfer.

-As seen in Fig. \ref{fig:Grad}, the magnetic field -- when accounted for consistently -- pushes the convective boundary outwards to much lower pressures $P$, such that the actual $B_{\rm crit}=\sqrt{8\upi P}$ required to fully inhibit convection is much lower than we estimated in Section \ref{sec:Bcrit}.
-Specifically, for all 4 magnetic double-faced white dwarfs in the \citet{Moss2025} sample, our revised $B_{\rm crit}$ for helium convection (dashed lines) is still higher than the measured $B$, but now only by a single order of magnitude or less.
-Therefore, partial (i.e. on parts of the stellar surface) inhibition of convective dilution becomes a more plausible explanation for the observed double-faced white dwarfs.
+As seen in Fig. \ref{fig:Grad}, the magnetic field $B$ -- when accounted for consistently -- pushes the convective boundary outwards to much lower pressures, even for $B\ll B_{\rm crit}$ (that is, the critical field as computed in Section \ref{sec:Bcrit}).
+Specifically, Fig. \ref{fig:Grad} (top panel) demonstrates that a \textit{revised} $B_{\rm crit}\sim 10^5$ G delays the growth of a significant helium convection zone until the observed $T_{\rm eff}$ is reached (thin vertical lines; this result is insensitive to $\alpha$).
+With measured $B\gg B_{\rm crit}\sim 10^5$ G, it is unclear how partial (i.e. on parts of the stellar surface) inhibition of convective dilution can explain the two massive double-faced white dwarfs in the sample.
+For the remaining two lower-mass ($\approx 0.8\,\msun$) double-faced white dwarfs, our revised $B_{\rm crit}$ is smaller than the observed $B$ by only a single order of magnitude, such that regions on the stellar surface with a weaker field or a favourable magnetic field orientation might provide a plausible explanation for the surface inhomogeneity.
+Inhibition of hydrogen convection requires even lower (revised) $B_{\rm crit}$ and is therefore not presented here.

 We emphasize that although we implemented a very specific prescription for the magnetic inhibition of convection \citep{GoughTayler1966}, our results may actually be more general, at least qualitatively.
-Whereas equation \eqref{eq:simple_criterion} suggests a sharp cut-off pressure for convection, consistent magnetic mixing-length theories transition smoothly from strong to weak convection \citep{Stevenson1979,BessilaMathis2024,BessilaMathis2025}.
-Equation \eqref{eq:gough_mesa} may be thought of as a similar smoothed version of the \citet{Tremblay2015} criterion, providing a more realistic description of magnetic inhibition as a function of $P$ (with $\sim 4\upi P/B^2$ as a natural smoothing parameter).
+Consistent magnetic mixing-length theories transition smoothly from strong to weak convection \citep{Stevenson1979,BessilaMathis2024,BessilaMathis2025}.
+Equation \eqref{eq:gough_mesa} may be thought of as a similar smoothed version of the \citet{Tremblay2015} criterion, taking into account the gradual inhibition of convective energy transfer as a function of $P$ (with $\sim 4\upi P/B^2$ as a natural smoothing parameter).